jiakaiBot/deCloudflare/subfiles/service/altlink.md

 This is `opt-in` service.

-[//]: # (please do not edit 'Currently MitiGator is'.)

-Currently MitiGator is helping _4_ users from preventing sharing inaccessible links.
+MitiGator can help you preventing sharing inaccessible links.

 - Contents